ahoundetoungan/PartialNetwork/README.md

 ## Bayesian estimator

-The Bayesian estimator is neatly packed in the function `peerMCMC(y,X,para,hyperparams,iteractions)`, where `y` is the list (lenght=M) of endogenous variables, `X` is the list of covariates, `hyperparam` specify the prior distributions, including the network linking probabilities, and `iterations` is the number of MCMC steps to be performed.
-See the help file for a complete description.
+The Bayesian estimator is neatly packed in the function `mcmcSAR(formula, contextual = TRUE, start, G0 = NULL, hyperparms, iteration = 2000, ctrl.mcmc = list(), data)`, where `formula` is the model equation, `contextual` indicates if the model has contextual effects, `G0` (optional) is the starting of the network,  `hyperparam` specify the prior distributions, including the network linking probabilities, `iterations` is the number of MCMC steps to be performed, `ctrl.mcmc` set some controls for the MCMC and `data` contains the data (if not specified R will search the variables in the global environment).
+See the help (`? mcmcSAR`) file for a complete description.
 Below, we provide a simple example using simulated data.

 ### Simulate data
 ```{r}